-When a fellow Social Security Disability representative asked me to draft a prehearing brief for a new client, they told me the client had been denied disability by two ALJs, as well as been denied review twice by the Appeals Council.
+When a fellow Social Security Disability representative asked me to draft a prehearing brief for a new client, they told me the client had been denied disability by two ALJs, as well as denied review twice by the Appeals Council.
 Despite the denials, the SSD representative knew something was certainly wrong based on their client’s ill appearance.

 Upon review of the file, I recognized the claimant had a physical listing-level impairment.
 Unfortunately, two prior ALJs only focused on the mental impairments while ignoring or missing the physical listing-level impairment.
 Nonetheless, I drafted the brief.
 When the hearing was held, the claim was denied a third time by another ALJ.